SalomePlatform/adao/doc/en/index.rst

 a valuable use of the module requires to read and come back regularly to the third and fourth ones.
 The last part :ref:`section_advanced` focuses on advanced usages of the module, how to get more information, or how to use it by scripting, without the graphical user interface (GUI).
+And be sure to read the part :ref:`section_licence` to respect the module requirements.

 In all this documentation, we use standard notations of linear algebra, data assimilation (as described in [Ide97]_) and optimization.
 In particular, vectors